MyHush/hush-ng/README.md

 This wallet supports Shielded Addresses and Shielded Transactions.

 Currently we are focused on HushList-related operations, since other basic wallets exist.
-This codebase uses the Electron framework to enable cross-platform support.
+This codebase uses the Electron framework to enable cross-platform support and supports Linux, Mac and Windows.

 ## Preview